The Science Behind White Ink And Tattooing: Does It Last?

-White tattoos may look amazing when they are fresh but as they age the image will change.
+White tattoos may look amazing when they are fresh; the image will change as the tattoo ages.

-First, all pigment that is put into the skin is placed BELOW your skin natural pigmentation.
-As the tattoo heals and the damaged epidermis is replaced, natural skin tones will sit on top of the pigment, acting like a filter.
-Through that filter of your skin’s color you will see the tattoo.
-This means that your white ink tattoo will always be tinted unless you have no natural skin pigmentation.
+First, all pigment put into the skin is placed BELOW your skin’s natural pigmentation.
+Natural skin tones will sit on top of the pigment as the tattoo heals and the damaged epidermis is replaced.
+This means you will see the tattoo through that filter of your skin’s color.
+Your white ink tattoo will permanently be tinted unless you have no natural skin pigmentation.

 This occurs for a few different reasons:

-Most people skilled with tattooing darker complexions know that committing ink to skin takes a different technique when comparing the process to lighter complexions.
-When running a line, or filling in a section with color, the effect of the tattoo may not be seen for a few seconds.
-The skin reacts to being traumatized and swells, bleeds, and oozes, which can block the viewer’s eye from seeing how effective their technique was.
-In most cases I see artists going back in without waiting, wanting to get that dopamine hit from running a perfect line in a single shot.
-That perfect line may already be in the skin but by not waiting the tattooer increases the chances of running into increased trauma during the procedure.
+Most people skilled with tattooing darker-toned skin know that committing ink to skin takes different techniques compared to lighter complexions.
+When running a line or filling in a section with color, the effect of the tattoo may not be seen for a few seconds.
+The skin reacts to being traumatized and swells bleeds, and oozes, which can block the viewer’s eye from seeing how effective their technique was.
+I often see artists going back in without waiting, wanting to get that dopamine hit from running a perfect line in a single shot.
+That ideal line may already be in the skin, but the tattoo artist’s not waiting for it increases the chances of running into increased trauma during the procedure.

-As tattoos heal the pigment settles into the skin.
-This settling is accelerated during the first 2-6 months of the tattoo healing as the skin is being remodeled after being traumatized during the procedure.
-The skin also changes because there has been a foreign substance implanted into it.
+As tattoos heal, the pigment settles into the skin.
+This settling is accelerated during the first 2-6 months of the tattoo healing as the skin is remodeled after being traumatized during the procedure.
+The skin also changes because a foreign substance has been implanted into it.

-White pigment is very dense and. when inserted into the skin it can cause a raised effect, especially when it is densely saturated.
-The raised effect due to heavy saturation can decrease or even vanish over time – as long as the skin isn’t scarred.
+White pigment is very dense, and when inserted into the skin, it can cause a raised effect, especially when densely saturated.
+The raised effect due to heavy saturation can decrease or vanish over time – as long as the skin isn’t scarred.

-When a white ink tattoo is done a tattooer is forced to focus on having an even saturation of color implanted into the skin of a client.
-With most colors the particulate size is not crazy large, sometimes it is even nanoscale.
-With white inks though, the tendency to clump together makes the chances of a tattoo healing even far less likely.
-The tattoo from the start may look patchy and broken up but that doesn’t mean the tattoo needs to be left for the lifetime of who is wearing it.
+When a white ink tattoo is done, a tattoo artist is forced to focus on having an even saturation of color implanted into a client’s skin.
+With most colors, the particulate size is not very large.
+Sometimes it is even nanoscale.
+The tendency of white inks to clump together makes the chances of a tattoo healing even far less likely.
+The tattoo from the start may look patchy and broken up, but that doesn’t mean the tattoo needs to be left for the lifetime of who is wearing it.

-- The time needed to heal the tattoo will be increased to multiple sessions worth of waiting and dealing with the itch.
+- The time needed to heal the tattoo will be increased to multiple sessions.

-- Having multiple sessions on a single, simple tattoo, can cost far more than the same tattoo with a different color.
-Really think before you ink on this one!
+- Having multiple sessions on a single, simple tattoo can cost far more than the same tattoo with a different color.
+Think before you ink on this one!

 Do White Ink Tattoos Fade?

 Let’s be honest.
 All tattoos fade/lighten over time.
 UV damage from the sun bleaches out colors and damages skin.
-Along with that, the process of aging will inevitably push ink out of the nice tight pockets that it rests inside of, blending colors together, and blowing out lines.
+Along with that, the process of aging will inevitably push ink out of the nice tight pockets that it rests inside of, blending colors and blowing-out lines.

-White inks are just as susceptible to discoloration as the next pigment but, due to their unique chemical structure and performance, people often assume that these inks fade faster than others.
-Regardless of what color of pigment you have tattooed, the effects of time will surely take that tattoo pigment and ravage the hell outta’ it.
+White inks are just as susceptible to discoloration as the next pigment.
+Due to their unique chemical structure and performance, people often assume that these inks fade faster than others.
+Regardless of what color of pigment you have tattooed, the effects of time will surely take that tattoo pigment and ravage the heck outta’ it.

 I have heard across the globe that “White Ink Fades…” but I have to tell you, that doesn’t make sense.
 Pigment is pigment.
 Unless it is carried away from your body, transported via some magical teleportation magic or something, the ink that is in your skin is in there.
 That is why tattoos are so popular – they are permanent.

-White Tattoo Ink Stands The Test Of Time
+White Tattoo Ink Withstands the Test of Time.

-If a pigment loses its ability to show color – i.e. it bleaches out so far that it no longer shows the color it was intended to show, does not mean there is no pigment in the skin.
+If a pigment loses its ability to show color – i.e., it bleaches out so far that it no longer displays the color it was intended to show, it does not mean there is no pigment in the skin.
 Particles that were implanted are still in there (in most cases) yet do not show any color.
-With white ink, the color of the tattoo may change but TiO2 is an extremely hardy compound and rarely breaks down under the normal conditions life gives a client.
+The tattoo’s color may change with white ink, but TiO2 is an extremely hardy compound that rarely breaks down under everyday conditions.

-Taking the strengths of white tattoo inks into consideration a client shouldn’t worry about the tattoo fading.
-In fact, the only issues in making the choice to get a white ink tattoo should be focused on skin tone, the time necessary to complete the tattoo, and the money that has to be spent to get it done.
+Considering the strengths of white tattoo inks, a client shouldn’t worry about the tattoo fading.
+The only issues in choosing to get a white ink tattoo should be focused on skin tone, the time necessary to complete the tattoo, and the money that has to be spent to get it done.

-A person who is interested in a white ink tattoo should also set realistic expectations for what the outcome of the tattoo will be.
-They must take into account their individual biology and understand the chemistry of the pigments that are being used before jumping off the deep end and getting a white ink tattoo.
+A person interested in a white ink tattoo should also set realistic expectations for the outcome of the tattoo.
+They must consider their biology and understand the pigments’ chemistry before jumping off the deep end and getting a white ink tattoo.

-Depending on the base color and tone of a person, it is entirely possible for darker colored skin to have a vibrant white ink tattoo.
+Darker-colored skin can have a vibrant white ink tattoo if their skin tone and undertone fit the requirements of light absorption.
 In most cases, the melanin content in darker skin absorbs so much light energy that the white ink cannot be illuminated enough to show up.
 To work with the skin, use the tattoo techniques listed below.

 One more thing before that…

 There isn’t some magic trick that goes along with tattooing dark skin.
-A tattooer only needs patience, good technique, and an understanding that mastery comes from understanding all skin types.
+A tattoo artist only needs patience, good technique, and an understanding that mastery comes from understanding all skin types.

 Wait.
 What was that?
 Oh…PRACTICE!
-Yeah, that’s right, you need to practice to get better!
+Yeah, that’s right, you need to practice, so you improve!

-Here are a few tricks that can be used to create a more vivid images on dark skin tones:
+Here are a few tricks that can be used to create a more vivid image on dark skin tones:

-Using a thicker line weight when applying a tattoo makes the image more bold.
-Baing bolder makes it easier to see
+Using a thicker line weight when applying a tattoo makes the image bolder.
+Being bolder makes it easier to see

-Most designs that are going to be tattooed on dark skin should take the natural resting skin tone into account when creating values.
-Whatever the resting skin tone is should be considered the mid tone of the piece.
-Light values can be added as needed.
-Dark values will need to be added to contrast the skin’s natural color.
-The darker the skin, the greater amount of black is needed to create a vivid image.
+Most designs tattooed on dark skin should take natural skin tone into account when creating values.
+Whatever the skin tone is should be considered the mid-tone of the piece.
+Lighter values can be added as needed.
+Darker values will need to be added to contrast the skin’s natural color.
+The darker the skin, the greater the contrast needed to create a vivid image.

-Saturation is key to vivid tattoo design.
-When working with dark skin there needs to be adequate saturation if there is any hope of the design having staying power.
-By using the above techniques, there will be more work for the same “style” of design so keeping track of how things heal, as well as the saturation of each focal point/area of interest will help the tattoo withstand the test of time.
+Saturation is key to a striking tattoo design.
+There needs to be adequate saturation when working with dark skin if there is any hope of the design having staying power.
+By using the above techniques, there will be a greater return on how vivid the image looks after it heals.
+Also, keeping track of how things heal and the saturation of each focal point/area of interest will help the tattoo withstand the test of time.

 How many tattoos on dark skin have you seen that are raised?
-It is like the tattoo has become a sort of braille, visible to the eye due only to its topography.
+It is like the tattoo has become a sort of braille, visible due only to its topography.
 This occurs when the tattoo procedure is done incorrectly.
 Skin raises like this when it is SCARRED.
-That is not good technique, it is very bad!
+That is not a good technique.
+It isn’t good!

-Whether it is white ink or another color, choosing a skilled tattooer is key in getting a quality product.
+Whether it is white ink or another color, choosing a skilled artist is vital in getting a quality product.
 Try to stay away from those who have a specific “style” and go to the professionals who know how to do it all.

-By going to a tattooer who knows the in’s and out’s of all design types you are more likely to get a tattooer who knows more about different skin types.
+By going to a tattoo artist who knows the in’s and out’s of all design types you are more likely to get someone who knows about different skin types.

 It’s literally the same as taking care of another tattoo!